fdabl/fdabl.github.io/_posts/2019-10-30-Variational-Inference.md

 ## We recommend genuine 'sampling' from the posterior distribution for final inferences!
 {% endhighlight %}

 Their recommendation is prudent.
 If you run the code with different seeds, you can get quite different results.
 For example, the posterior mean of $\beta$ can range from $0.12$ to $0.45$, and the posterior standard deviation can be as low as $0.03$; in all these settings, Stan indicates that the ELBO has converged, but it seems that it has converged to a different local optimum for each run.
 (For seed = 3, Stan gives completely nonsensical results).
 Stan warns that the algorithm is experimental and may be unstable, and it is probably wise to not use it in production.

+*Update*: As Ben Goodrich points out in the comments, there is some cool work on providing diagnostics for variational inference; see [this](https://statmodeling.stat.columbia.edu/2018/06/27/yes-work-evaluating-variational-inference/) blog post and the paper by Yao, Vehtari, Simpson, & Gelman ([2018](https://arxiv.org/abs/1802.02538)) as well as the paper by Huggins, Kasprzak, Campbell, & Broderik ([2019](https://arxiv.org/abs/1910.04102)).

 Although the posterior distribution for $\beta$ and $\sigma^2$ is available in closed-form (see the *Post Scriptum*), we check our results against exact inference using Markov chain Monte carlo by visual inspection.